ghm17/EncoreDNM/README.md

     git clone git@github.com:ghm17/EncoreDNM.git

 **All the following steps should be carried out under the `./EncoreDNM` directory!** Suppose we would like to estimate enrichment correlation between two disorders, e.g. developmental disorder (DD) and autism spectrum disorder (ASD).
 We need to prepare the following files:
-* Two DNM summary data files: We have prepared the example data for you in the directory `./example/DD.txt` and `./example/ASD.txt`.
+* Two DNM summary data files: We have prepared the example data for you in `./example/DD.txt` and `./example/ASD.txt`.
 The DNM summary data files need to be transformed into the standard format by yourself.
 The first few lines should look like this:

       head DD.txt